dyrel78/COSC_349_ASGN_1/README.md

 cd your/path/to/COSC_349_ASGN_1
 ```

-3. Run the vagrant command.
+3. Run the following vagrant commands to start the VM .
 ```
 vagrant up
 ```